Africa’s tallest mountain could very well be getting a Kilimanjaro cable car in the near future.

 The route will run along the Machame Route, known for its spectacular beauty and being one of the absolute favourites on the mountain.

 Environmental and Social Impact assessments are being carried out by Crescent Environment and Management Consult Limited, with the goal to have as low an impact on the environment as possible.
-If the assessments are successful, the plan is likely to go ahead.
+If the assessments are successful, the plan for a Kilimanjaro cable car is likely to go ahead.

 Compared to the famous Machu Picchu trek in Peru, with its seasonal permit limitation, there are no such limitations on the amount of Kilimanjaro permits available to tourists per year.
 The limitations that apply regulate the activity of trekkers and tour companies.